mienaikoe/ziyu/Chapters/3-6-Chapter20.md

   She stayed quiet as he made a rustling noise and then his footsteps traveled toward her in slow knocks of his boots against the creaky floor and came to rest to her left side.
 She glanced around for a pair of blue eyes, but didn't see any sign of the woman.
 A faint whirring sound of a hot tip being warmed startled her and an oil lamp lit up, showing Ramne's smug face staring at hers.

-  He said, "Holragi is looking for you, you know.
+  He said, "Holrag is looking for you, you know.
 And they're promising a hefty reward."

   *Why are they looking for me?*